Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 While at Italy’s glamorous past, you may also wish to pay a visit to the Peggy Guggenheim modern art museum.

-This museum, as the name suggests, showcases objects and other artifacts of the modern times.
+This museum, as the name suggests, showcases objects and other artifacts of modern times.
 You may, therefore, want to get in to familiarize yourself with these pieces of artwork.

 Your visit to this facility will also grant you the opportunity to interact with numerous other visitors of your kind.